jewelry

 If multi-strand necklaces are your thing Laguna is right up your alley.
 Laguna often used colorful art glass beads in their work.
 Strangely interspersing plastic beads with beautiful glass ones they somehow make this work with stunning results.
 You'll find the signature on the hook clasp.

-New York manufacturer La Rel made "rhinestone magic" for some time in the 1950's catering to the younger market.
-Simple and tasteful and well made their hang tags bragged that it was non-tarnishable..
+New York manufacturer La Rel made "rhinestone magic" for some time in the 1950s catering to the younger market.
+Simple, tasteful and well made, their hang tags bragged their jewelry was non-tarnishable.

 Larin, Robert - 1968 - 1972